-As a social psychologists, I am especially interested in how people perceive and respond to personally relevant information.
-My research focuses on the perception and communication of health risks, such as lifestyle risks, genetic risks and environmental risks.
+I am interested in how people perceive and respond to uncertain but personally relevant health information.
+My research focuses on the perception and communication of health risks and uncertainties surrounding emerging issues.

-Currently, I am involved in several projects concerning the development of guidelines and communication materials on man made sources of risks, such smoke of chemical fires and electromagnetic fields using a mental models approach.,
+Currently, I am involved in several projects concerning the development of guidelines and communication materials on man made sources of risks, such as indoor radon, smoke of chemical fires, and electromagnetic fields using a mental models approach.,

 In June 2011, I finished my thesis "The Risky Self.
 How people perceive and respond to being at risk for diabetes and cardiovascular disease; the role of genetic information and self-concept.".
 This study explored how people perceive their disease risk and the relation with preventive behavior.

 I got my degree in Social Psychology from the University of Amsterdam (2003).
 Previously, I worked as a teacher of Economics after obtaining a MSc in Economics (1990) and a postdoctoral education degree (1992) at VU University in Amsterdam.